bradf83/express-postgres/README.md

 ## TODO

+* Add seeders to populate some companies and owners.
-* Create models/migrations, look into sequelize-cli, run migrations on startup
+* Check db connection on startup
 * Implement full crud for companies
 * Error handling (Validation.JS)
 * Model